256dpi/hanya/README.md

 		"validation" => array(), // validation is not supported at the moment );

+If you want to prohibit edition of a definition for a block only, add a exclamation mark before the definition name:

+	...
+	[!news()]
+	...

 ### Translation

 By creating your first definition you will see that you have to create your own translation files for field labels and buttons in the admin interface.
 Check the Translation section for more information.